 - Study and practice the surf life saving methods taught by Surf Life Saving Australia.

 While the club is committed to ensuring Coolangatta beach remains one of the safest beaches on the Gold Coast and in Australia, there is more to the club than just Surf Lifesaving.
 The club has 100s of members who take part in a wide range of activities such as beach patrols, fundraising, Surf Boats, Beach Sprints, Swimming, Board & Ski events.
 The club has formal and informal social activities throughout the year including the Supporter’s Club Raffles, Sports Luncheon, Golf Days, Barefoot Bowls & much more.
-Come and enjoy breakfast, lunch or dinner in our first class Supporter’s Club which offers fantastic food, value and service on the coast’s biggest absolute beachfront balcony.
+Come and enjoy lunch or dinner in our first class Supporter’s Club which offers fantastic food, value, service and all day dining on the coast’s biggest absolute beachfront balcony.
 All this and a friendly atmosphere.
 So whether your a visitor or one of our members Coolangatta Surf Life Saving Club is a great place to visit.